-Membership includes, but is not limited to the Director PHM, Department Assistant PHM, Program Managers PHM, Director Population Health Informatics, Manager Population Health Informatics, Senior Director Quality and Accreditation, Manager Quality Improvement Accreditation, Quality Improvement Project Manager, representatives from Health Services, Product Team, Data and Informatics, Member Outreach, and ad hoc members - (members from other departments are invited to attend when input on topics require their participation).
+Membership includes but is not limited to the Director PHM, Department Assistant PHM, Program Managers PHM, Director Population Health Informatics, Manager Population Health Informatics, Senior Director Quality and Accreditation, Manager Quality Improvement Accreditation, Quality Improvement Project Manager, representatives from Health Services, Product Team, Data and Informatics, Member Outreach, Care Management, Utilization Management, Health Education, Behavioral Health, and ad hoc members - (members from other departments are invited to attend when input on topics require their participation).

-Frequency: The PHM CFT meets on the third Tuesday of each month but as frequently as necessary to demonstrate follow-up on all findings and required actions.
+Frequency: The PHM CFT meets monthly but as frequently as necessary to demonstrate followup on all findings and required actions.
 As needed, PHM items will be addressed through other appropriate committees, such as QISC as appropriate.

-Functions: The objective of the PHM CFT is to establish a formal process to address gaps identified in the annual Population Assessment, provide oversight and strategic guidance and input to PHM programs across L.A.
+Functions: The objective of the PHM CFT is to establish a formal process to address gaps identified in the annual Population Assessment, integrate programs and interventions to address gaps in care, provide oversight and strategic guidance and input to PHM programs across L.A.
 Care, and meet regulatory requirements.
-The committee serves as a platform for team and department leads to present current and prospective initiatives/interventions and programs for approval as well as provide updates regarding NCQA PHM results, CalAIM requirements, present Population Assessment findings and develop actions and initiative/interventions and programs to address gaps and to present results and evaluations.
-In addition, the PHM CFT promotes inter-departmental coordination and alignment of PHMrelated initiatives, improvement efforts, data/reporting requests and participation.
+The committee serves as a platform for team and department leads to present current and prospective initiatives/interventions and programs for approval as well as provide updates regarding NCQA PHM results, CalAIM requirements, present Population Assessment findings, and develop actions and initiative/interventions and programs to address gaps and to present results and evaluations.
+In addition, the PHM CFT promotes interdepartmental coordination and alignment of PHM-related initiatives, improvement efforts, data/reporting requests, and participation.
 The scope includes but is not limited to the following:

 - Direct the PHM activities across L.A.
-Care in order to improve collaboration between departments to develop a holistic Population Health strategy. - Recommend committee policy decisions. - Review, analyze, and evaluate the PHM activities of the Committee. - Ensure adequate participation of appropriate departments in the Committee. - Ensure appropriate resources are given to Committee activities. - Review current and prospective initiatives/interventions. - Provide reports analysis, initiative/intervention approval (when necessary) and/or recommendations to PHM CFT. - Report to the QOC on all activities.
+Care to improve collaboration between departments to develop a holistic Population Health strategy. - Recommend committee policy decisions.

+- Review, analyze, and evaluate the Committee's PHM activities. - Ensure adequate participation of appropriate departments in the Committee. - Ensure appropriate resources are dedicated to population management activities. - Review current and prospective initiatives/interventions. - Provide reports analysis, initiative/intervention approval (when necessary) and/or recommendations to PHM CFT. - Report to the QOC on all activities.